 No Washing Without Hot Water – New Water Heater Required!

 The water heater in the van when we bought it didn’t work.
 It was an American RV water heater.
 I had replaced it with a new water heater I had bought from the USA and I had successfully fired it up the previous week.
 When I connected the gas, I had put a twist in the gas supply pipe, so removed the heater to fit a new one, and after this it never fired again!
 It was most likely a simple fix – either the gas valve or a relay.
+If you need heat pump installation in Auckland, you should compare prices and read reviews of different services first to find the best one.

 The problem was that it was an American RV water heater and we were due to move out of the house and hit the road in a week’s time, so there was not time to have it professionally tested and order replacement parts from the USA.